emacs-jp/emacs-jp.github.com/docs/tips/emacs-lisp-elements.md

   (DO-STUFF-WITH greeting))
 ```

 Sometimes what you want to do is create those bindings if---and only if---they are all non-~nil~.
-If their value is ~nil~, then they are useless to you, in which case you do something else ([[#h:basic-control-flow-with-if-cond-and-others][Basic control flow with ~if~, ~cond~, and others]]).
+If their value is ~nil~, then they are useless to you, in which case you do something else ([Basic control flow with ~if~, ~cond~, and others](#h:basic-control-flow-with-if-cond-and-others)).
 Values may or may not be ~nil~ when you are creating a binding with the return value of a function call or some other variable.
 You could always write code like this:

 ```emacs-lisp
 (let ((variable1 (SOME-FUNCTION SOME-ARGUMENT))